li-jianli/jovay-docs/guide/jovay-white-paper.md

-    Real-world asset onboarding supports diverse types of assets such as new energy assets (e.g. EV charging equipment, photovoltaic equipment) and standard financial assets (e.g. bonds, bills, notes, trust).
+    Real-world asset onboarding supports diverse types of assets such as new energy assets (e.g. EV charging equipment, photovoltaic equipment) and standard financial assets (e.g. bonds, bills, notes, trusts).
 Taking new energy assets for example, due to their non-standard nature，hardware-software co-design solutions can be applied at the asset originator level to enhance trust, which benefits the subsequent tokenized asset issuance and trading processes.
 Secure